-By all accounts, this flu season has been a doozy.
-Predicting how flu season will turn out is tricky, even for the scientists tasked with developing the most effective vaccine for each year.
-Getting vaccinated at the right time is still the best bet for your family and you to escape the most severe consequences of this very common illness.
+Getting vaccinated at the right time is still the best bet for your family and you to escape the most severe consequences of the common flu.

 Still, no vaccine will give you 100% immunity and the chance of getting infected remains.
 In my last post, I covered common sense ways to protect yourself and your family from contracting and spreading illness.
 Even with the best precautions, sickness happens.